chentsulin/awesome-graphql/README.md

 * [GraysQL](https://github.com/larsbs/graysql) - A GraphQL manager and loader.
 * [graysql-orm-loader](https://github.com/larsbs/graysql-orm-loader) - A GraysQL extension to load a GraphQL schema from an ORM.
 * [Annotated GraphQL](https://github.com/almilo/annotated-graphql) - Proof of Concept for annotations in GraphQL (i.e.: transform an existing REST api into a GraphQL endpoint).
+* [Apollo Client](https://github.com/apollostack/apollo-client) - A well-documented GraphQL client that integrates with Redux.
+Has React and Angular bindings.
+* [graphql-tools](https://github.com/apollostack/graphql-tools) - Tool library for building and maintaining GraphQL-JS servers.

 ##### Relay Related